dorythecat/TransforMate/docs/commands/block/category.md

 ## Syntax
 `/block channel <category>`

-- `category`: A valid Discord Channel.
-If not provided, defaults to the current channel.
+- `category`: A valid Discord Channel Category.
+If not provided, defaults to the current channel category.

 ---